elmorenox/Deploy_Jenkins_Server-EBS_Application/README.md

 ```

 Install venv for python 3.10.
--This is used to create virtual python environment and run the pip commands for the test and build of the flask application.
+-This is used to create virtual python environment and run the pip commands for the test and build of the flask application

 - This will also install python 3.10